htimsk/SecureKey/README.md

     ```
     rocketpool service start
     ```
-1. Verify that the installtion was successfull by checking your node status:
+1. Verify that the installation was successful by checking your node status:
     ```
     rocketpool node status
     ```